HC-SR04 Ultrasonic Sensor Pinout, Working & Arduino Projects

-HC-SR04 is a simple ultrasonic sensor that can measure distance up to 400 cm.
+HC-SR04 is a simple ultrasonic sensor that can measure distances up to 400 cm.
 The sensor has 4 onboard pins that connect to a microcontroller like Arduino.

-HC-SR04 can be used with Arduino for projects like distance measurement.
-HC-SR04 Ultrasonic sensor working principle is similar to SONAR or Sound Navigation and Ranging.
-SONAR is used by the ships to navigate the objects undersea.
+It can be used with Arduino for projects like distance measurement.
+HC-SR04 working principle is similar to SONAR or Sound Navigation and Ranging.
+SONAR is used by ships to navigate the objects undersea.

 Before jumping into the HC-SR04 sensor working section, let’s look at its pinout.